David-Hien/Unit-3/Project.md

 ### Login Screen: Creating the UI with KivyMD

 The first step to creating a Login screen is designing and making the interface.
-I'll be using KivyMD library to create the UI (user interface) for the Login screen and the entire application.
-Start by assigning a ```SreenManager```, which is used to manage multiple screens, then include all the screens/pages in the application as follow.
+I'll be using the KivyMD library to create the UI (user interface) for the Login screen and the entire application.
+Start by assigning a ```SreenManager```, which is used to manage multiple screens, then include all the screens/pages in the application as follows.

 ``` .kv
 ScreenManager: